Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 You also can’t use words that are reserved for licensed professionals.
 These vary by state, but some common examples are accountants, architects, attorneys, dentists, and engineers.

-And effective 2022, you can’t use the number sequence “911” in your Utah LLC name.
+You also can’t use the number sequence “911” in your Utah LLC name.

 Your Utah business name must be distinguishable (unique)